ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

    environment since that will update some packages that are pinned to specific versions for the correct functionality of the environment.

-Using the development version of the ESMValTool Core package
+Using the development version of the ESMValCore package
 ------------------------------------------------------------

-If you need the latest developments of the ESMValTool Core package, you can install it from source into the same conda environment.
+If you need the latest developments of the ESMValCore package, you can install it from source into the same conda environment.
 First follow the steps above and then:

--  Clone the ESMValTool Core github repository:
+-  Clone the ESMValCore github repository:
    ``git clone git@github.com:ESMValGroup/ESMValCore``)
 -  Go to the esmvalcore directory: ``cd ESMValCore``
 -  Update the esmvaltool conda environment